-One afternoon last summer after a routine eye test at school Daisy came home with a letter which said they had referred her to the children’s eye clinic.
+One afternoon last summer after a routine eye test at school Daisy came home with a letter that said they had referred her to the children’s eye clinic to see if she needed to wear glasses.
 To say I was surprised is an understatement, Daisy had never complained that she had any problems with her sight.
 I thought that perhaps it was a mistake and she just wasn’t in the mood to have her eyes tested that day.

 Daisy was so good at the appointment, taking everything in her stride even when they had to apply eye drops to dilate her pupils.
 She was very excited at first at the prospect of wearing glasses.
 I left the appointment with a mixture of feelings, grateful that the problem had been detected early and a little sad that Daisy had poor eyesight.